 In a perfect world, you would work with a recruiter you've worked with before, who already knows your culture.
 However, there's always a first time to work with a recruiter when that’s not possible (or preferable sometimes.

 As long as the new recruiter listens well and spends the time to get to know you, your team, and your culture, he/she should be successful for you.

 And as we know, hiring mistakes cost up to 15 times salary.
 Don’t let this happen to you!

 6) Flushing out candidate concerns earlier

-Candidates we don’t already know (as would come from your network or your posting) come to trust us quickly.
-We’re certain that they view our firm as having a measure of independence, even though we work for you.
-That ease of discussion and trust means candidates feel comfortable sharing details that ultimately impact whether they will join your team over their other opportunities.
+Candidates we don’t already know come to trust us quickly.
+They view our firm as having a measure of independence, even thought we are compensated by the hiring organization.
+That ease of discussion and trust means candidates feel comfortable sharing details that ultimately impact whether they will join your team.
 It's proven instrumental in making a hire.

 7) Opportunity cost of DIY

 Aren't there 1,000 other things that are the higher and better uses of your time, that you actually LIKE much better than recruiting project management?

 Our finalist VP HR candidate for our large non-profit client mentioned how impressed she was at how we kept the project constantly moving.
 And, that we made sure she was informed and not left in some dark period with no information.
 That is the way to keep an A Player interested as well.
 Show that the Company takes hiring seriously.

 Colosi's hourly recruiting is broader than our retained search focus of Finance and Human Resources.
 We can help with most functional areas, as well as Finance and HR roles that likely would not have gone to retained search anyway (e.g. Director of IT, Sales, mid level or staff accounting, planning and analysis).
 As long as we've invested the time to understand your highest priorities for the role and the candidate population is not scarce, hourly rate candidate evaluation is worth considering.